Donated iPads Help People with Disability Access Teletherapy

 Therapy Focus Executive Manager of Operations, Evan Williams said that the project was a result of collaboration with several organisations.

-“We have been able to get these iPads and data packages out to families thanks to the hard work of a number of people,” Evan said.
+“We have been able to get these iPads and data packages out to families thanks to the hard work of [many] people,” Evan said.

 “Our therapists and Team Leaders, who identified customers in need; our Assistive Technology Team, who sourced the devices; our partners at Telethon, who generously provided funding, and Lumity Solutions, who have worked around the clock to provide technical assistance.”

-“Apple were also very helpful, providing a good price on iPads and AppleCare+, which gives iPad recipients two years of 24/7 technical support and hardware repairs.”
+“Apple was also beneficial, providing a good price on iPads and AppleCare+, which gives iPad recipients two years of 24/7 technical support and hardware repairs.”

 “It removes the need for travel, which allows for savings in people’s NDIS funding.
 It also allows you to record things that happen in your daily life and share them with your therapists during sessions.”